Which basal body temperature thermometer to get

 • Some women may find it uncomfortable to wear a watch at night

 So, are you ready to start charting?
-Then check out my free fertility charting course!
+Then check out my free course Your Fertile Window!